API

 • pulsevals_guess: The combined vector of pulse values that are the guess in the current iteration.
 Initially, the vector is the concatenation of discretizing controls to the midpoints of the time grid.

 • pulsevals: The combined vector of updated pulse values in the current iteration.
+All the initialized propagators inside the workspace alias pulsevals such that mutating pulsevals is directly reflected in the next propagation step.

 • gradient: The total gradient for the guess in the current iteration